 - The University uses a risk-based approach to minimise risks when working with, storing, handling, transporting and disposing of radioactive materials and apparatus associated with the University's research and teaching.

-- Managing radiation risk involves conducting a risk assessment to:
+- Managing radiation risk involves conducting an assessment to:

-- Assess the risks associated with those hazards;
+- assess the risks associated with those hazard

-Establish the Context.
-Consider the scope and nature of work within the laboratory area when working with radioactive substances or apparatus.
+Establish the Context: Consider the scope and nature of work within a laboratory when working with radioactive substances or apparatus.

-Identify the Hazards.
-Hazard identification is covered in detail in the ANU Safety courses.
+Identify the Hazards (source of risk): Hazard (risk) identification is covered in detail in the University’s safety courses.

 Supervisor and research leaders